How to Use Bloom's Taxonomy to Help Increase Student Participation

 The role of emotions in the classroom has finally evolved to the point where it is seen to be an important part of learning.

 When teachers allow for emotions to be acknowledged and communicated, students can feel safe to share more of what they are thinking.
-If students are not comfortable speaking their emotions, consider having them write them down in a personal journal.

 As students share more of what they are thinking teachers can make students see that any negative emotions they are feeling are perhaps because of not being able to ask the questions they have wanted to ask earlier.